 The History of Istron, Crete

 This is a fascinating region of Crete with a rich history.
 Like much of Crete, the area around Istron and Mirabello Bay was inhabited by both the Minoans, and the Dorians.
 The Minoans were an advanced culture that flourished on Crete during the Bronze Age.
 The Dorians one of the four ethnic groups of Classical Greece (along with the Ionians, Achaeans, and Aeolians).
 You will recognize their name perhaps from the Doric columns.
-The Dorians invaded Crete, and built the city of Lato, the ruins of which still overlook Mirabello Bay.
+The Dorians invaded Crete, and built the ancient city of Lato, the ruins of which still overlook Mirabello Bay.
 The Dorians, seeking a harbor, came down from Lato to the coast.

 After the decline of both the Dorians and the Minoans, this whole region entered a very quiet period.
 Settling there in earnest was difficult, due to the frequent raids of the Arab Pirates who controlled the seas.
 Eventually, by the 15th century, the seafaring Venetians saw the value of this beautiful region.
 First they developed great salt pans in the sea.
 They defended them from both the pirates and the Ottomans by building a great fortress on Spinalonga Island in the later half of the 16th century.
 Spinalonga became one of the most important fortresses of the entire Mediterranean.